 Johan Svensson, composer (June 2017)

-A project in cooperation with the Ernst von Siemens Music Foundation and ensemble mosaik
+A project in cooperation with the Ernst von Siemens Music Foundation and ensemble mosaik.

 You can find detailed information about the Progetto Positano here.